NathanSDunn/symfony-4-docker-lunch/README.md

 Property based testing was considered overkill for the purposes of this exercise regarding ingredient names as it was not specified in the specification and made testing easier, but was used for ingredient dates as these may change in the future.

 ### Fixtures
-A large amount of copy-pasting of fixtures was required in order to provide a full set of tests.
-It would be useful to investigate opportunities to share fixtures between tests in future work.
+A large amount of copy-pasting of fixtures internal to TestCases was initially required in order to provide a full set of tests.
+Some of these were later refactored to depend on Mocks and make the whole thing much cleaner.

 ## OOP and source data
 It was noted from recipies.json and ingredients.json that arrays of Recipies and Ingredients are supplied.
 To simplify parsing of these it was decided to use arrays of these objects in both testing and parsing, instead of creating container objects for each.
 The service pattern was used to create a Services that could be tested against acceptance criteria, with prior knoweledge of the input format.